geekygirlsarah/personal-readme/README.md

 - You probably already have noticed my puns, bad jokes, and sarcasm
 - I'm probably most famous for my two large, human-loving, social, friendly cats.
 You will see them on video meetings.
 They may use me as their human cat tree.
-- I mentor an all-girls FIRST robotics competition team (middle and high school), and they went to the world championship in 2022.
+- I mentor an all-girls FIRST robotics competition team (middle and high school), and they went to the world championship in 2022 and 2024.
 - I currently work on an open source polyglot developer reference tool that lets you look at programming structures side by side for a language you know and one you don't, or just any two you want to compare.
-(And now over 90 contributors!)
+(And now over 120 contributors!)
 - I do try to live stream work on that project on Twitch (though don't have a regular schedule right now)
 - I do like swimming and bicycling, and in 2020 rode over 270 miles
 - Occasionally I make handmade soap (and since I can't sell it I usually just give a lot of it away)
 - I am on a current streak to try to play all Legend of Zelda games in release order.
-(I just beat Skyward Sword, so I'm jumping between Link Between Worlds and Tears of the Kingdom)
+(I just Tears of the Kingdom, so I'm needing to Link Between Worlds, which I realize is out of order.
+I also need to buy Echoes of Wisdom)
-- I also regularly play Splatoon 2 multiplayer games on the Nintendo Switch
+- I also regularly play Splatoon 3 multiplayer games on the Nintendo Switch
 - I used to be on a college robotics competition team and programming competition team.
 I still tinker with hardware/electronics when I can.
-- I do really like fashion, and used to wear great outfits, but the pandemic has slowed that down.
-(Maybe #discuss-fashion can get me back into it?)
+- I do really like fashion, and used to wear great dressy outfits at the bank and while teaching.
+I miss it, and will happily talk clothes and shoes and more!
 - Probably other things